HMS Bombay (1805)

-HCS Bombay, later HMS Bombay and HMS Ceylon, was a teak-built fifth rate, 38-gun wooden warship built in the Bombay Dockyard for the Honourable East India Company (HEIC) and launched in 1793.
+HMS Bombay was a 38-gun fifth-rate frigate of the Royal Navy.
+She was originally the Bombay Marine frigate HCS Bombay, launched at the Bombay Dockyard in 1793.
 The Royal Navy purchased her in 1805 and renamed her HMS Bombay.
 She served with the Royal Navy under that name until 1 July 1808, when she became HMS Ceylon.
+Ceylon was briefly captured by the French Imperial Navy at the action of 18 September 1810 but was recaptured by the British in the same engagement.
 She was sold at Malta in 1857 and broken up in 1861.

 East India Company service

-A newspaper announced on Saturday 7 December 1793 that a " 32-gun frigate The Bombay has been built by the Bombay Presidency for the Company’s service.
+A newspaper announced on Saturday 7 December 1793 that a " 32-gun frigate The Bombay has been built by the Bombay Presidency for the Company's service.
 It will be commanded by Capt Pruin."
 She was built in the Bombay Dockyard and fitted out by public subscription.
 "She is a testament to Indian carpentry skill."
 By 1 April 1794 she was patrolling off Ceylon.

 In January 1797 HCS Bombay was in Amboyna in Indonesia, under the command of Captain Charles Pickett.
 Pickett became unwell so the command of the ship was handed to Captain William Selby.
 In February Selby, together with Captain Edward Pakenham of Resistance, captured Manado in Celebes.
 In May Selby captured Gorontalo, also in Celebes.
 The following month he was delivering desperately needed rice to the nutmeg producing island of Banda.
-On 28th July HCS Bombay arrived back in Amboyna and was returned to the command of Captain Pickett.
+On 28 July HCS Bombay arrived back in Amboyna and was returned to the command of Captain Pickett.

 In July 1803 the EIC appointed John Hayes captain.
 Taking his family aboard, he sailed HCS Bombay from Bombay to Calcutta, where they arrived on 11 August, and where his family established themselves.
 On the resumption of war with France the EIC appointed Hayes commodore of a small squadron consisting of Bombay, Mornington (22 guns), Teignmouth (16), and the armed vessel Castlereagh (16), and charged Hayes with protecting the trade routes in the Bay of Bengal and adjacent waters.

 At some point, Hayes and Bombay sailed to Muckie, Sumatra, and captured the fort there.
 It had belonged to the EIC, but had been lost due to the "treachery of the Malays".
 After three days of bombardment by Bombay and Castlereagh, Hayes landed at the head of a party of seamen and took the fort and adjacent batteries, which the British dismantled.
 They also took off 67 guns and a quantity of stores.